Understanding the Regulations of Digital Marketing for the Healthcare Industry in Canada and the USA

-If an unsecured PHI breach affects fewer than 500 individuals, it is considered non-meaningful.
+On the other hand, an unsecured PHI breach affecting fewer than 500 individuals is considered non-meaningful.
 The covered entity may notify the Secretary about it no later than 60 days after the end of the year in which the breach was discovered.

 Importance of Data Protection in Healthcare

-Changes in information technology and digital marketing can help doctors market their service to a wide range of audiences.
-It also benefits patients by improving the delivery of healthcare services, making them fast and efficient.
-However, alongside these benefits, the security risk is also very high and can have severe consequences for both healthcare providers and patients.
+Changes in information technology and digital marketing can help doctors market their services to a wide range of audiences.
+Patients also benefit from these changes as it significantly improves healthcare service delivery, leading to fast and efficient medical care.
+However, alongside these benefits, the security risk is also very high and can have severe consequences for healthcare providers and patients.

 The patient’s information includes various Personal Identifying Information (PII) that cybercriminals can use, such as name, address, date of birth, social security number, insurance, and financial account information.
-It also includes highly confidential information such as the patient’s physical condition, medical ailments, disabilities, sexual behaviour, drug/alcohol use, mental health, and more.
+It also includes highly confidential information such as the patient’s physical condition, medical ailments, disabilities, sexual behavior, drug/alcohol use, mental health, etc.